katzur/story-sparks/README.md

 * Blue - parent pages containing subpages
 * Grey - all other subpages and additional features (Search, Footer)
 * Green - subpages requiring User to be logged in
-* Purple - subpages accessable only for the Admins
+* Purple - subpages accessible only for the Admins

 <details><summary>View the User Journey Diagram</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/user-journey.png">
 </details>

-Story Sparks Co. was developed usiutalizing Django.
+Story Sparks Co. was developed utilizing Django.
 As a result the page functionality was split into separate applications.
 For this project I created 7 apps for clear functionality split:
 * bag - functionality for basket view, where the user can verify product added to the bag
 * checkout - functionality for checkout procedure, where the user processes with the payment and adds the delivery details
 * contact - functionality for contact form and Shipping & Returns Q&A page
 * creators - functionality for About Us section listing all current Story Sparks members, as well as give the Admin an option to add, edit and delete them.
-* home - functionality for main homepage - navbars, search bar, access to the basket and account options, as well as testimonials, social media, subscription field and Provacy Policy and Terms & Conditions.
+* home - functionality for main homepage - navbars, search bar, access to the basket and account options, as well as testimonials, social media, subscription field and Privacy Policy and Terms & Conditions.
 * products - functionality for the products to be listed and searched - based on the categories and scents.
 * profiles - functionality for the profile management - login in/out, registration, profile page with delivery details, order history and product management for the Admins.

 ## Skeleton
 The store website was designed to provide the User with an expected product - easy to navigate, with search bar on the top, clear navigation, easy to identify sections and helpful icons.
 The header and footer on each page repeats, colors are consistent across the all subpages.
-Amount of information is not excesive - helping the Users to intuitively find what they're looking for.
+Amount of information is not excessive - helping the Users to intuitively find what they're looking for.
 Wireframes for main pages for all screen sizes (desktop, tablet and mobile) were created in [Balsamiq](https://www.balsamiq.com/), as shown below.

 ### Wireframes